shortmoose/toobig/README.md

 #  "dup-path": "dups"
 # }
 #
-# You can know verify your config by running:
+# You can verify your config by running:
 toobig status .toobig/config
 ```